jmcanterafonseca-iota/stardust-examples/digital-assets/05-melt-native-tokens.md

 ### Assign the new state of the Alias

-In order to continue you can create the next Alias Output by just cloning the one received in the previous step, and afterwards increment the `stateIndex`.
+In order to continue you can create the next Alias Output by just cloning the one obtained in the previous step, and afterwards increment the `stateIndex`.

 ```typescript
 const nextAliasOutput: IAliasOutput = JSON.parse(JSON.stringify(initialAliasOutput));